Setting Permissions for ControlUp in VMware vCenter

-In order to connect your vCenter Server to ControlUp for monitoring purposes, it's highly recommended to create a dedicated user (Service Account) in Active Directory and assign it with privileges in vCenter Server that will be used only for this purpose.
+To connect your vCenter server to ControlUp for monitoring purposes, it's highly recommended to create a dedicated user (Service Account) in Active Directory and assign it with privileges in vCenter that will be used only for this purpose.

-In this article, we'll explain how and where to create the user and what permissions will be needed in order to perform tasks in the ControlUp Console.
+In this article, we'll explain how and where to create the user and what permissions will be needed to perform tasks in the ControlUp Real-Time Console.

 The first step is to create a user in your Active Directory.
 Example for username: CU_VMware